1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 7. Sierra Maestra:

 8. Expropriation of USA Property:
-	 - The exporpraition of US porperty was value
+	 - The exporpraition of US property was valued at 1 billion, whis soured relations with the US.
+	 - This souring of realtions with the US seems like a continual trwend in these kinda things.

 9. Zafra: